 Choose some of your favorite love tunes – the cheesier, the better – and make a playlist for any Valentine’s Day driving.
 We’re thinking Air Supply, Journey and even some ’60s crooners like The Turtles.
 Whether you enliven Mom’s Taxi Service on the way to soccer practice or blast “My Heart Will Go On” during the morning commute, a little minivan karaoke will make everyone’s day better.

-Make some Valentine’s-themed art with your kiddos to decorate the house (and start with your own paper, remember?).
+Put a little love into your Valentine’s-themed art with your kiddos with household items (and start with your own paper, remember?).
 You can use a heart stamp set or make your own heart stamps from a toilet paper roll or a potato.
 Even your youngest can handle a potato stamp or push red and pink paint around with his fingers.
 Encourage your kids to draw what family love looks like to them and hang their masterpieces as a reminder to be loving all the year ‘round.

 A dash of food coloring and inexpensive heart-shaped ice cube trays will give all your Valentine’s Day refreshments more pizzazz.
 You can also add food coloring to milk and cereal, oatmeal, peanut butter … well, just about anything, for a festive pop of red or pink.